spiderocta/decentHub/README.md

 ## About
-decentralized Feedback Hub built on top of Ethereum blockchain Network
+decentHub is a decentralized Feedback Hub that is built on top of Ethereum blockchain Network.
+It is designed to allow users and in particular, specific platform Insider users to provide feedback,  suggestions, and any kind of reports/feedback.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).